 Notes:

-1. Further information about the observations made by RWPs and accuracy requirements is provided in the Guide to Meteorological Instruments and Methods of Observation.
+1.

-2. RWP operations may pose safety hazards to operators and maintenance personnel, so the requirement to ensure proper safety procedures (see Manual on the WMO Integrated Global Observing System, section 2.4.1.7) is particularly relevant.
+2. RWP operations may pose safety hazards to operators and maintenance personnel, so the requirement to ensure proper safety procedures (see section 2.4.1.7) is particularly relevant.
 Typically, safety hazards for RWPs include electric shock, radiofrequency (RF) radiation, high levels of noise (for systems equipped with a Radio-acoustic Sounding System (RASS)), tripping, lifting and electrostatic discharge.
 Hazards may also include high voltage and radiation exposure.

-2.6.2 Observing practices

-Note: The Guide to Meteorological Instruments and Methods of Observation, Part II, Chapter 5, section 5.2.2, provides guidance on RWP observing practices.
-Relevant considerations include techniques and system characteristics, and site selection to optimally contribute to the upper-air network.

 2.6.2.1 Members shall operate their RWPs continuously so as to acquire and provide horizontal winds at time intervals not exceeding 60 minutes.